 Panteleev also recalled that increasing production is impossible without increasing the number of workers.

-Without increasing the number of employees in Irkutsk and among suppliers, this cannot be achieved.
+Without increasing the number of employees in Irkutsk and at suppliers, this cannot be achieved.

 You can't replace them with migrants.
-These personnel need to be nurtured and prepared in advance.
+These personnel need to be nurtured and trained in advance.

 The new workshop in Irkutsk will not be operational until 2029, and it should ensure the scaling of production.
 But, according to experts, this will no longer affect the pace of certification and the launch of mass production.